zevdg/blog/content/post/codes-of-conduct-and-software-licences.md

 2. Don't make any assumptions about projects with no code of ethics.
 3. We must converge on a standard process for changing a code of ethics.

-If we did these 3 things – like we already do with software licences – then we could finally end all this drama get back to writing awesome software.
+If we did these 3 things – like we already do with software licences – then we could put this drama to rest and get back to writing awesome software.

 <!-- prettier-ignore -->
 [^1]: "Professional interest" in community consensus is an extreme understatement.
 I [founded my startup](https://medium.com/appleseedcorp/a-fresh-start-747b2ce00240) appleseed.vote specifically to tackle the problem.